thradams/cake/ownership.md

 <button onclick="Try(this)">try</button>

-The non-nullable on the other hand can
+The non-nullable on the other hand can transitioning from uninitialized to non-null.

 ```c
 #pragma nullable enable